 I cut out HIIT and weight training cold turkey.
 For the next 5 months, I only walked and did yoga.

 Cold turkey was actually the best approach for me and I think is for everyone who wants to recover from hypothalamic amenorrhea.
 Why wait?
 Doing just less workouts isn't likely going to help you, it's just making the progress longer.
 Quit now.

 In hindsight, I probably could have gotten my period back earlier had I had a different job.
 As a trainer, I still had to move quite a bit.

 I started working out again about 6 weeks after my period came back.
-It's recommended to wait three cycles before introducing any intense exercise, but I waited two.
+It's recommended to wait three cycles before introducing any intense exercise (NPNW), but I waited two.
 I don't say that's the right thing to do, that's just what I did.
 Many women experience too short luteal phase – less than 12-14 days (luteal phase is the time from ovulation to your period).
 Short luteal phase can be a result of introducing too much / too intense exercise too early after recovery.
 I didn't have that problem.